Etiology

 • aneurysms

-• carotid ultrasound – a direct visualization of wall thickening, may assess the flow in distal segments and collaterals
+• carotid ultrasound – allow direct visualization of wall thickening, may assess the blood flow in distal segments and collaterals

 • magnetic resonance imaging